Stability and Decay for the 2D Anisotropic Navier-Stokes Equations with Fractional Horizontal Dissipation on $\mathbb{R}^2$: Proof of Theorem

 \section{Proof of Theorem \ref{thm4}}

 In this section, we complete the proof of Theorem~\ref{thm4}.
 We again employ a bootstrap argument.
 Assume that there exist constants $C_0>0$ and $T>0$ such that, for all $t\in[0,T)$, the following estimates hold: Under the assumptions of Theorem \ref{thm4}, we will prove the following estimates in the following subsections: Then using the standard bootstrap argument, we can conclude that $T = +\infty$ and derive the conclusions in Theorem \ref{thm4}.
+At the end, based on the decay rates of $u$ and its derivatives, we also prove the propagation of the negative horizontal derivative of $u$.